Generic Name: diclofenac (dye KLOE fen ak)

 What is Zipsor?

 Zipsor (diclofenac potassium) is a nonsteroidal anti-inflammatory drug (NSAID).
 Diclofenac potassium works by reducing substances in the body that cause pain and inflammation.

-Zipsor is used to treat mild to moderate acute pain in adults (18 years of age or older).
+Zipsor capsules are used to treat mild to moderate acute pain in adults and pediatric patients 12 years of age or older.

 Zipsor may cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using Zipsor.
+These conditions can occur without warning while you are using diclofenac.

 The chance of a person getting an ulcer or intestinal bleeding increases with the following; when taking medicines called “corticosteroids” and “anticoagulants”, with longer use, with smoking or drinking alcohol, with older age, and when in poor health.